The Devil Rides Out

 The Devil Rides Out was based on a 1935 novel by British writer Dennis Wheatley, who was a controversial figure at the time – yet a prolific writer who produced a number of works on the subject of Satanism, black magic and the occult.
 It is said that Wheatley not only studied it extensively, but actually believe in it, and has been rumoured to have practiced black magic himself.
 Whatever the case, his work provided Hammer Studios with some of their strongest material, thanks to his reputation for well-researched authenticity.
 The script was adapted by American horror novelist/screenwriter Richard Matheson, who still to this day writes several screenplays for Hollywood.

-The Devil Rides Out isn’t necessarily a straight up message movie but it does rely on excess dialogue to explain the convoluted twists and praise Jesus Christ.
+The Devil Rides Out isn’t necessarily a straight up message movie, but it does rely on excess dialogue to explain the convoluted twists and praises Jesus Christ.
 Still, the only truly unsatisfying scene is the happy ending, which has time reversed to bring people back from the dead.
 But with Fisher (arguably the best auteur of Hammer Studios), behind the camera, and Christopher Lee in front of it, the film is indeed essential viewing for fans of Horror.
-In his long career Lee has appeared in over 300 films, but this is one of the few roles where he plays the good guy.
+In his long career, Lee has appeared in over 300 films, but this is one of the few roles where he plays the good guy.
 It is a masterful performance and one of his best.

 – Ricky D